isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 For a variable definition (e.g., on the stack or as a member of another object) there is no explicit function call from which an error code could be returned.
 Leaving behind an invalid object an relying on users to consistently check an `is_valid()` function before use is tedious, error-prone, and inefficient.

 **Exception**: There are domains, such as some hard-real-time systems (think airplane controls) where (without additional tool support) exception handling is not sufficiently predictable from a timing perspective.
 There the `is_valid()` technique must be used.
 In such cases, check `is_valid()` consistently and immediately to simulate [RAII](#Rr-raii).

 **Alternative**: If you feel tempted to use some "post-constructor initialization" or "two-stage initialization" idiom, try not to do that.
 If you really have to, look at [factory functions](#Rc-factory).

+##### Note

+One reason people have used `init()` functions rather than doing the initialization work in a constructor has been to avoid code replication.
+[Delegating constructors](#Rc-delegating) and [default member initialization](#Rc-in-class-initializer) do that better.
+Another reason is been to delay initialization until an object is needed; the solution to that is often [not to declare a variable until it can be properly initialized](#Res-init)

 ##### Enforcement